acm-ndsu/acm-ndsu.github.io/_posts/2017-10-10-meeting-minutes.md

         - Bring your own food
             - Try not to overlap foods

-#To Accomplish By Next Meeting:
+# To Accomplish By Next Meeting:
 - DigiKey
 - Send email on Halloween Party
-- List on board of foods brought to
+- List on board of foods brought to party